 “The Indian Comedy Showcase over the past couple of years has been huge in the way it engages really strongly the traditional Melbourne International Comedy Festival audience, but also building new audiences with Melbourne’s Indian community.”

-To hear more from Damien Hodgkinson and his work at the Melbourne International Comedy Festival, book your ticket to The Business of Events, 7- 8 February 2019 at Sheraton on the Park, Sydney.
+To hear more from Damien Hodgkinson and his work at the Melbourne International Comedy Festival, book your ticket to The Business of Events, 7- 8 February 2019 at Sheraton Grand Sydney Hyde Park.